Is this website useful? Please,

 Would it help me to build a simpler oven ?

-Understanding and having in hand the technical tasks and design for this oven allows you to adopt building stages separately and juggle them around any way you want.
-You can take the dome and build it low set in your garden on the ground giving it only a render finish on top or have it inside your house.
+Understanding and having in hand the technical tasks and design for this oven allows you to work on the building stages separately and juggle them around any way you want.
+You can use just the dome design and build it in your garden, set low on the ground, giving it only a render finish on top, or build it inside your house.
 The same goes for the chimney or arched brick work.

-If you'd like to own this oven, the cd is clear to DIY but if you have no time to build make me an offer and we consult the job further.
+If you'd like to own this oven, the CD is clear enough to DIY but if you have no time to build contact me and we can consult further on the job.

 I will be delighted to hear any suggestions that you may have.

-The Download option is here ... more details are further below.
+The Download option or disk mailing option both are available ... more details are further below.